guannko/blue-eye/README.md

 ## 🎯 NEXT STEPS

-**When you need more capacity:**
+**When you need temp capacity:**
-1. Use RESERVE-1,2,3,4 for temp work
+1. Use SLOT-1,2,3,4 for temp work
-2. Each reserve = 2% capacity boost
+2. Each slot can grow to ~2% if needed
-3. Total flex = 8% additional!
+3. Total flex = 8% additional
-4. Clean after use
+4. Clean after use (back to 95 bytes)
-5. Blue Eye stays organized
+5. Blue Eye returns to 9-10%

 **Emergency expansion:**
-- All 4 reserves active = 20% total capacity
+- All 4 slots active = up to 17% total
 - Still light enough for Claude
 - Still organized and clean
 - Still fast loading